The Fourth Annual Golf Tournament, will be held on April 6, 2019 again at Scholl Golf and Tennis Club in Glendale.

 Volunteers and children outside the Centre

-LA area Knights and Ladies gathered to raise awareness and funds through the ‘Our Lady Queen of Palestine’ annual celebration.
+LA area Knights and Dames gathered to raise awareness and funds through the ‘Our Lady Queen of Palestine’ annual celebration.
 This year all the funds gathered are going to the Queen of Peace Centre.

 Beautiful children with their priest.